-If your office has an atrium, loft or very high ceilings, then it’s important to include smoke curtains that can help prevent the smoke from rising upward in the building, spreading to other areas above.
+If your office has an atrium, loft or very high ceilings, then it’s important to include smoke curtains that can prevent the smoke from rising upward in the building, spreading to areas above.
 Smoke and heat rise, so a fire that breaks out on a lower floor will have smoke that begins to rise long before the flames do.

-A horizontal smoke curtain seals off upper stories and areas that the smoke would naturally flow to.
+A horizontal smoke curtain seals off upper stories and areas the smoke would naturally flow to.
 This type of curtain makes it easier for smoke ventilation systems to work as well, because it can help direct the smoke towards a vent or exhaust, rather than letting it spread freely.

 These curtains may also help with preventing the spread of viruses and contaminants, especially when combined with a high-quality ventilation system.
 Therefore, contaminants will be unable to spread as easily, keeping employees safer.

 There may be times when the best way to protect an area is to completely surround it, whether this is an open stairway, a set of documents or a priceless artifact.
-By completely surrounding the perimeter of the area that you want protected with smoke blocking curtains, you will help prevent any damage to that area.
+By completely surrounding the perimeter of the area you want protected with smoke blocking curtains, you will help prevent damage to that area.